 A “50 by 60” Vision

-In 2014, we adopted the New England Food Vision, a collaborative report from Food Solutions New England, as one of the guiding visions for our organization.
-The regional plan has a bold goal of building capacity for New England to produce 50 percent of its own food by 2060.
+In 2014, we adopted the collaborative "50 by 60" Food Vision from Food Solutions New England, as one of the guiding visions for our organization.
+The regional plan has a bold goal of building capacity for the Northeast region to produce 50 percent of its own food by 2060.
 Right now, 90 percent of the food we consume comes from outside of the region.

 We work toward this “50 by 60” goal in many ways.